Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 Edit that file and find the `<bean name="fsObjectStore"` and `<bean name="fsDatastreamStore"` clauses and replace the `<constructor-arg value="PATH"` values with appropriate ones for your installation, e.g. `/srv/fedora/data/objectStore` and `/srv/fedora/data/datastreamStore`.

+Alternatively, soft links also work (Thanks '@lutaylor'!), though if you edit as above, before Fedora does its initial run, Fedora will create the directories correctly.
+If you are migrating an existing Fedora, use softlinks, as below for `activemq-data`.

 Also:

 `cp $FEDORA_HOME/server/fedora-internal-use/config/akubra-llstore.xml $FEDORA_HOME/server/fedora-internal-use/config/akubra-llstore.xml.bak`